pauljaffe/task-dyva/README.md

 ### Notes
 1) You may need to add the task-dyva module to PYTHONPATH.
 An easy way to do this is to add a .pth file with the path to the local task-dyva module to `~/anaconda3/envs/task-dyva/lib/pythonX.X/site-packages/`.
 See [this post](https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath) for more detailed instructions.

 2) To rerun only a subset of the analyses, comment out the relevant code in the make scripts.

+3) By default, the make_main script does not repeat computationally intensive preprocessing steps (e.g. recomputing model outputs for each model), but users who wish to repeat this preprocessing can do so by setting the "do_preprocessing" flag at the top of the script to True.
 See the notes at the top of the scripts for additional options and info.

-3) To play around with the trained models analyzed in the paper, download the models linked above.
+4) To play around with the trained models analyzed in the paper, download the models linked above.
 The figure analysis files in /manuscript provide examples of how to do various analyses.

 Quick start guide to model training